 - This soap helps reduce bacteria on your skin before surgery and needs to be used whether you tested positive or negative for Staphylococcus aureus.

 - You will also be given complete instructions on how to use this soap before your surgery.

-Registering for class: Registration is required so we can prepare everything for you ahead of time.
-To best meet your educational and testing needs, select a class time within the 10 to 14 days before your surgery.
-We suggest you sign up for the class at your last surgeon's appointment before your surgery.
-If you were not able to do so, please register online for this free class or call (888) 352-7874.
-For any additional questions or assistance, please call Rush Copley’s Total Joint Replacement coordinator at (630) 898-3849.
+Registering for class: Registration is required, unless you have taken the class within the past two years.
+To best meet your educational and testing needs, select a class within 7 to 30 days before your surgery.
+Please register online or call (888) 352-7874 to sign up for this free class.
+For any additional questions or assistance, please call Rush Copley’s Total Joint Replacement Coordinator at (630) 898-3849.